 Edmonton’s Safe Passing Distance Bylaw provides clear guidance for how much room people driving need to leave to safely pass people biking on the street.
 Visit Side By Side for complete information on the bylaw.

 No. Bike lanes are open year round.

 On-street bike routes, such as bike lanes and shared-use roadways, are specially designed facilities to support safe and efficient bicycle transportation on roadways.
-The bike infrastructure that makes up these routes may include protected bike lanes, painted bike lanes and shared roadways.
-Bicycles are permitted on any road in Edmonton.

 Bike lanes are dashed to indicate to motorists that they may cross the bike lane for certain manoeuvres, provided they have checked and it is safe to do so.

 At bus stops, the bike lane is dashed to indicate that the bus can pull across the bicycle lane, and to notify the cyclist that buses will be pulling over.